camunda/camunda-docs/docs/guides/sap/rfc-connector.md

 ## Error handling

-(same as the section in the OData connector, please insert with adjusted wording.
-The error codes can be one of
+The SAP RFC Connector allows handling of query errors directly in the model.
+This means an RFC error is relayed to the process instance in the reserved variables `bpmnError` and `error` and can be processed accordingly:

 ```
 DESTINATION_ERROR,